ssube/packit/README.md

 #### Panel Results

-Panels can make their decision using
+Panels can make their decision using any of the available comparators.
+By default, they will compare their mean rating against a predefined threshold.
+If the consensus exceeds the threshold, the panel will give an affirmative answer.
+This can also be inverted using a counter or the not comparator.

 ### Loops